Learn the procedures, steps, risks, and requirements for taking vital signs.

 - Document these results and include any unusual observations.

-While most vital-sign measurements do not cause side effects, taking a patient’s blood pressure can cause temporary bruising or dizziness.
-However, if your patient doesn’t have an arm injury, an ill-fitting cuff is the primary culprit behind arm pain during a blood pressure reading.
+Although vital-sign measurements do not typically cause side effects, taking a patient’s blood pressure may cause brief bruising or dizziness.
+However, if the patient doesn’t have an arm injury, an ill-fitting cuff is the main culprit behind arm pain during a blood pressure reading.

 Necessary Equipment for Taking Vital Signs

-Typically, the suggested supplies for measuring vital signs include but are not limited to the following items:
+Typically, the supplies for taking vital signs include the following items:

 - Blood Pressure Devices